Kurento/kurento/source/user/tutorials.rst

 WebRTC Magic Mirror
 ===================

-This web application consists on a :term:`WebRTC` *loopback* video communication, adding a funny hat over detected faces.
+This web application consists of a :term:`WebRTC` *loopback* video communication, adding a funny hat over detected faces.
 This is an example of a Computer Vision and Augmented Reality filter.

 .. toctree::
    :maxdepth: 1